bbolint/ceu_data_engineering_1/Term2/README.md

 	<em>Figure 1.
 Regression model formula</em>
 </p>

-## Source data & data model
+## Source Data
 All data we used were in millions of Euros in current prices and were seasonally adjusted.

-We had two main sources for our data:
+**We had two main sources for our data:**

-#### Source 1: A table containing seasonally adjusted quarterly GDP values per country in a MySQL database (`macroeconomic_db.gdp`).
+#### 1. A table containing seasonally adjusted quarterly GDP values per country in a MySQL database (`macroeconomic_db.gdp`).
 This dataset was downloaded using the Data Browser application of Eurostat.
 (https://ec.europa.eu/eurostat/databrowser/view/namq_10_gdp/default/table?lang=en)